CharlieGreenman/webpack-angular1.5-razroo/README.md

 # Gulp-with-foundation-and-sass
-A barebones framework implementing gulp for rapid prototyping TODO do no use yet
+A barebones framework implementing gulp-jada-sass(using Smacss) for rapid prototyping TODO include foundation
+#implement for yeoman build